hernantz/blog/content/calendaring-events-with-python.md

 is dealing with might not be correct (i.e. in an embedded device).

 Updates can be handled differently depending on the OS, program or language you use.
-For example, in linux there is a package `tzdata`, but some programs like the browser or postgres contain their own copies [^4].
+For example, in Linux there is a package `tzdata`, but some programs like the browser or Postgres contain their own copies [^4].

-Python provides naive dates by default through it's `datetime` module, and it is someone else's responsability to provide tz information, for example, `pytz` is a [library][5] that *"brings the Olson tz database into Python"* providing timezone classes to use with `datetime` objects.
+Python provides naive dates by default through it's `datetime` module, and it is someone else's responsibility to provide tz information, for example, `pytz` is a [library][5] that *"brings the Olson tz database into Python"* providing timezone classes to use with `datetime` objects.